Eargo vs. Jabra Enhance

 From Dr. Ruth Reisman, Audiologist

-Having the [three years of] support with the devices is worth the upgrade, particularly for first-time users.
+Having three years of support with the devices is worth the upgrade, particularly for first-time users.

 The Enhance Select 500 and Select 300 both provide richer sound quality than the 50R.
-We found that the sound quality in the Enhance 500s was natural, resonant, and crisp.
+We found that the sound quality in the Enhance 500s was natural, resonant and crisp.
+If you’re looking for a good balance between value and quality listening, the Select 300 may be your best option from Jabra Enhance.

-Lack of comfort and not providing enough hearing benefit are the main reasons why people who purchase hearing aids stop wearing them.2 For that reason, if you decide that Jabra Enhance is right for you, we strongly recommend going for the better sound quality models.
-Plus, Jabra Enhance has a 100-day risk-free trial (55 days longer than Eargo), so you can test them out for a few months and decide if they’re the best fit for your needs.
+The social stigma of hearing devices and not providing enough hearing benefit are the main reasons why people who purchase hearing aids stop wearing them.1 If you decide Jabra Enhance is right for you, we strongly recommend going for the better sound quality models.
+Plus, Jabra Enhance has a 100-day risk-free trial (55 days longer than Eargo), so you can test them for a few months and decide if they’re the best fit for your needs.

 » Related Reading: Jabra Enhance Hearing Aid Review